 The CALL Board of Directors is composed of a President, Vice President/President-Elect, Secretary Treasurer, two Directors and immediate Past President, all of whom are elected by the CALL membership.
 The Board meets monthly.
 There are sixteen standing committees within CALL, each with a chairperson and one or more committee members.
 Each committee also has a Board liaison.

-CALL produces several publications, including the CALL Bulletin (four times per year), an annual Membership Directory (restricted to members only), and the CALL Handbook for Officers and Committee Chairs (pdf).
-Additionally, the CALL Bylaws (pdf) are available for review.
+CALL produces several publications, including the CALL Bulletin (four times per year), a Membership Directory (restricted to members only), and the CALL Handbook for Officers and Committee Chairs.
+Additionally, the CALL bylaws (amended 2015) (pdf) are available for review.

 Information on becoming a member of CALL can be found on the Join CALL page.